xuchen66/sphinx-emdocs/source/serialem-note-understanding-transforms-in-multigrid.rst

    HoleISXspacing = ...
    HoleISYspacing = ...

-These values represent the transformed X and Y spacing between holes, adjusted for any rotation or shift introduced during reloading.

 You can observe the effect of this by displaying the multishot pattern that was initially generated from the MMM map before reloading.
 On the old MMM map image, the pattern will now appear misaligned.
 However, if you take a fresh LD_View image and display the current multishot pattern on that, it aligns correctly—indicating that the hole vectors were properly transformed to match the new grid positioning.
+Even you delete these two lines and regenerate them by running hole finding on "old" MMM maps, the new lines will be reflecting current new grid positioning.
+The new **GridMapXform** is in control!

 SerialEM includes several mechanisms to ensure this information is accurately tracked and maintained across reloads.
 These include special .nav entries such as "OrigReg" and "Regis", which help maintain the integrity of coordinate systems and